Marco Glaviano: Career

 Soon after his graduation from the University of Palermo, Marco Glaviano started experimenting with photography.
 He also worked as a set designer and played in a jazz group.
 In 1967, in pursuit of a career in photography, he moved to Rome, and then to Milan.
 Soon he was working full-time as a fashion photographer for leading Italian magazines.

-Marco Glaviano moved to New York City in 1975, where he started to work under an exclusive contract for American Vogue, then later for Harper’s Bazaar.
+Marco Glaviano moved to New York City in 1975, where he started to work under an exclusive contract for American Vogue, and then later for Harper’s Bazaar.
 His works also appeared frequently in other American and European magazines such as Elle and Italian Vanity Fair.
 He has photographed over 500 covers and editorials for these publications.

 In the 1980s and 1990s, Glaviano collaborated with Elite Model Management and worked extensively with prominent models such as Paulina Porizkova, Iman, Joan Severance, Anneliese Seubert, Yasmeen Ghauri, Tatiana Sorokko, Eva Herzigova, and Cindy Crawford.
-He photographed International Disco Dance Artist Lourett Russell Grant.
-He also photographed many of the greats of jazz, including B.B.King, Jon Faddis, Red Norvo, Dizzy Gillespie and Tony Scott, to name a few.
+He photographed the International Disco Dance Artist, Lourett Russell Grant.
+He also photographed many of the greats of jazz, including B. B. King, Jon Faddis, Red Norvo, Dizzy Gillespie and Tony Scott, to name a few.
 He designed and later managed the 70,000 square foot Pier 59 Studios, part of the Chelsea Piers on the West Side Highway.
 The four-story structure houses 10 studios, an open-air deck overlooking the Hudson and a growing digital photography division.
 Glaviano designed the Milano Studio Digital in Milan in 2001.
-His strong interest in digital photography led him to publish the first ever digital picture in American Vogue in 1982.
+His strong interest in digital photography led him to publish the first-ever digital picture in American Vogue in 1982.